 Professional summary

-Harry has extensive experience engaging with UN on research, policy and capacity development.
-He is the UK’s Hydrological Adviser to the World Meteorological Organization (WMO), a member of their Hydrological Coordination Panel and Chair of the Global Hydrometry Support Facility's Advisory Council.
-Harry Chairs the UK Committee for International Hydrology, coordinating UK input to the Hydrology (IHP) (unesco.org).
-He is a Governing Board Member for the University of Dundee's Centre for Water Law, Policy and Science.
+Harry works extensively with the United Nations on research, policy, and capacity development.
+He is the UK’s Hydrological Adviser to the World Meteorological Organization (WMO), a member of its Hydrological Coordination Panel, and chairs the Global Hydrometry Support Facility’s Advisory Council.
+He also chairs the UK Committee for International Hydrology, coordinating UK input to the UNESCO Intergovernmental Hydrological Programme, and serves on the Governing Board of the University of Dundee’s Centre for Water Law, Policy and Science.

-Prior to his current role, Harry led UKCEH’s Water Resources Systems Group and was Deputy Science Area Head.
-As a hydrologist specialising in data collection and management, Harry has held several roles since joining CEH in 2007 including: as Head of the UK National River Flow Archive and on projects related to satellite river flow measurement; cosmic-ray based soil moisture monitoring; design of Mediterranean runoff monitoring networks; development of data sharing policies in the Balkans; and capacity development programmes in Southeast Asia.
-In 2016 Harry co-led the establishment of the India-UK Water Centre on behalf of the UK and Indian Governments.
+Previously, Harry led UKCEH’s Water Resources Systems Group and served as Deputy Science Area Head.
+Since joining CEH in 2007, he has held roles spanning hydrological data collection and management, including leadership of the UK National River Flow Archive, satellite-based river flow measurement, soil moisture monitoring, development of data sharing policies in the Balkans and capacity-building programmes in Southeast Asia.
+He co-led the creation of the India-UK Water Centre in 2016 on behalf of the UK and Indian Governments.

 Selected publications